Appendix 2: Ontario Universities Council on Quality Assurance

 Members of these committees shall be senior academics with experience in the development, delivery and quality assessment of both graduate and undergraduate programs and shall not be members of the Quality Council.
-The Executive Director will be an ex officio member of these committees and will convene meetings and maintain records.
+The Senior Director Academic will be an ex officio member of these committees and will convene meetings and maintain records.

 - Candidate pools may include former OCAV members, former Deans or Vice-Provosts with experience in quality assurance, former Executive Heads and others with significant experience in quality assurance at the university level.